 In case if the database of the system is corrupted or is crashed or lost then we should be able to restore the data in the database.
 For this reason, MySQL provides us with a facility to dump the database using mysqldump utility.
 You can use this utility only if you have access to your database, you have been assigned the select privilege on the tables of that database is assigned to you and the database is running.
-This utility creates a logical backup and a flat-file containing the SQL statements that can be run again to bring back the database to the same state it was in when the backup file was created.
-This utility can be used for single or multiple database backup. mysqldump utility can also be used to produce the data in XML, CSV, or any other delimited text.
+This utility creates a logical backup and a flat file containing the SQL statements that can be run again to bring back the database to the same state it was in when the backup file was created.
+This utility can be used for single or multiple database backups. mysqldump utility can also be used to produce the data in XML, CSV, or any other delimited text.

-We must dump our database frequently to have the updated backup of the database available with us.
+We must dump our database frequently to have the updated backup of the database available to us.
 Whenever the backup is restored the database will be back to the state when that dump file was being created using mysqldump.

 There are certain privileges on the tables, views, triggers, and transactions that we should have to use the mysqldump utility.
 It depends on the content that we are backing up.
 If we are backing up the database that contains tables then you should have select privilege, for views it is necessary to have SHOW VIEW privilege, for triggers TRIGGER privilege and if we use –single-transaction option while dumping the database then LOCK TABLES privilege should be there with us.

 Similarly, while reloading or restoring the dumped data, we must possess the privilege such as CREATE, INSERT, and ALTER privilege that might be present in your dumped flat file that will be executed.
 The ALTER statements may be present in the dumped file sometimes when stored programs are dumped for encoded character preservations.
 This ALTER command may result in the database collation changes and hence it is required to have ALTER privilege.